MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/core-auth-readme.md

 ## Next steps

-You can build and run the tests locally by executing `rushx test`.
+You can build and run the tests locally by executing `npm run test`.
 Explore the `test` folder to see advanced usage and behavior of the public classes.

 ## Troubleshooting